Go Backpacking

 Taxi

-Taxis are ubiquitous and still an option, too.
+Uber is a convenient, safe, and affordable way to get around the city.
+Your ride is tracked, and you know the exact cost.
+Taxis are still a viable option as well.
 You can hail them from the street; however, it's safer to call a taxi service to have one pick you up.

 Metrocable to Santo Domingo